kjaguszewski/react-nasdaq-visualizer/README.md

 ## Setup

-To build locally add `.env` file with the Nasdaq API key:
+To run the project locally add `.env` file in the root folder with the Nasdaq API key:
 ```
 REACT_APP_API_KEY={api_key}
 ```